 Between the rise of remote work, open office plans, and shared coworking spaces, hot-desking has become a staple of modern working life.
-More than a trend, hot-desking allows people to work when and where they want, and is a tool used by self-employed individuals and established companies to stay productive and connected, wherever their work takes them.
+More than a trend, it allows people to work when and where they want, and is a tool used by self-employed individuals and established companies to stay productive and connected, wherever their work takes them.
+Flexible solutions like WeWork On Demand and WeWork All Access offer easy access to hot desks.

 Hot-desking has myriad benefits, from convenience and flexibility to intangibles like community and creativity.
 But how does it work, and is it right for your company?